 These treatments have proven successful in reducing the current symptoms of rosacea and in preventing it from getting worse.
 The worse this skin condition gets, the harder it is to treat it.

-Thus, a professional dermatologist will consider your condition and help you develop a treatment plan according to what subtype of rosacea you have, how severe a case it is, how previous treatments have gone, your type of skin, and your personal tastes or preferences.
+A professional dermatologist will consider your condition and help you develop a treatment plan according to what subtype of rosacea you have, how severe a case it is, how previous treatments have gone, your type of skin, and your personal preferences regarding treatment options.

 In some cases, multiple treatments may be prescribed together to treat rosacea, such as both a topical and an oral medication.